 My passion is music!
 Since I was a baby, I loved to sing.
 It was not until AR Rahman gave me a chance to sing with him for Slumdog Millionaire did I believe that I would become a professional singer.
 That seemed like a long time ago.
 I have had an amazing 10 years working with AR, Timbaland, Weezer, Ozomotli, Jeremy Soule, Brody Brown and many other amazing film and television producer.
 I put together a sampling of the some of the material I am working on, and some of the past albums.

 My first collaboration after the Oscars.
 Rivers had already written the song and the song didn’t need much work.
 However, we thought it could be great to do a second version to release on the album.
 My brother Ananda Sen came up with a interesting idea to add tablas.
 He began adding some elements in his studio and the chord structure lent itself well to a Bollywood inspired melody line.
-It was not until we did the final mix did we realize the full epicness of the sound we had created together.
+Lastly, it was not until we did the final mix as a result we had created the full epicness of the sound we had created together.

 I began working with composer Jeremy Soule in 2017.
 Our task was to tell a story not only about climate chain but about the world as a living, breathing spirit and how delicate that spirit is.
 We came up with the idea of combining traditional Indian vocal techniques with an operatic execution.
 Finally, when we added Jeremy’s orchestration – delivered with it’s typical virtuosity – we believed we had something that sounded like “Earth” delivered through the voice of a female vocalist.